larryhastings/big/README.md

 i = o.Inner(o)
 ```

 This seems redundant.
-You don't have to pass in `o` explicitly to method calls;
+You don't have to pass in `o` explicitly to method calls,
 why should you have to pass it in explicitly to inner classes?

 Well--now you don't have to!
 You just need to decorate the inner class with `@big.BoundInnerClass`.

 #### Using bound inner classes